 True Connect helps entrepreneurs and visionaries lay the foundation for a successful partnership, and helps manage crises along the way.

-Our signature Build program for co-founders helps you create a "B-nup" for your business partner relationship.
-3 sessions with two facilitators help your founding team lay a solid foundation by getting clear on practical matters like investments of money and time, equity, and how you will navigate disagreements to keep you on track to success.
+Our signature Build program is for startup co-founders or partners that are past the launch stage and want to create a solid foundation to build their business or strengthen the current understanding to optimize the partner’s work relationships.
+It is best described as a business pre-nup.
+Our 3 sessions with 2 facilitators help your founding team lay a solid foundation by getting clear on practical matters like investments of money and time, equity, and how you will navigate disagreements to keep you on track to success.

 The statistics for business partnerships are even more dismal than those for marriage.
 Harvard Business School professor Noam Wasserman’s research, outlined in his book, “The Founder’s Dilemmas,” finds that 65% of startups fail as a result of cofounder conflict.
 All is not lost, however.
 The good news is that something can be done.
 For spouses, the earlier in the marriage the couple starts implementing what Finkel calls “The Marriage Hack,” the better.
 Co-founders can do this too.
 Here’s how it works: